mvolkmann/context-easy/hooks.md

 Hooks are currently considered experimental and the API may still change.

-Components that use hooks can be used together with class-based components.
-Existing apps can choose to gradually incorporate hooks or never use them.

 ## Benefits of Hooks

 Hooks support implementing nearly any component